Debra D. Mays

 Strategy- Think-Pair-Share

-Students will think about the information on trading and the economy, pair with a partner, then write final results on imports and exports on thousands of products every year.
+Students will think about the information on Ancient Egypt, Pair with a partner, then write their final thoughts on nomads, pharaohs, and the expectations of Ancient Egypt.

 IXL Skills